 Test the weight before you buy.
 Before purchasing a carpet cleaner, check a display model to determine if you can lift it easily, especially if you’ll need to carry it up and down stairs.

 Use the right solution.
 If your carpeting features a built-in stain treatment, check the manufacturer’s instructions regarding what type of cleaning solution to use.
 Using the wrong solution may damage the carpet’s coating.

 Use a fan.
 You can reduce the drying time for your carpet after cleaning by turning on a fan, dehumidifier, or air conditioner in the room where you used the carpet cleaner.

 Use entryway mats.
 As much as 75% of the dirt in your carpet is due to tracked-in soil.
 Placing mats at the entrances to your home can help cut down on tracked-in grime.

 Take advantage of your attachments.
 Some carpet cleaners come with attachments that make it easier to clean hard-to-reach corners, or even allow you to clean upholstery.

 A. A carpet cleaner with rotating brushes is usually the best option for heavily soiled carpets.
 It scrubs the carpet fibers very effectively to loosen and remove deeply embedded dirt.

 A. If you purchase a carpet cleaner with rotating brushes and have a carpet with fragile fibers, such as Olefin or PTT, the cleaner may tear or rip the carpeting.
 You can also damage your carpet if you use a shampoo or cleaning solution that’s too harsh.
 Spot test the cleaner on an inconspicuous spot before using the solution all over the carpet.

-A. The type of carpet, the thickness of the pad, and how wet you’ve gotten it determines how long it will take the carpeting to dry.
+A. The type of carpet, the thickness of the pad, and how wet you’ve gotten it will determine how long it will take the carpeting to dry.
 In general, it’s best to give the carpet four to six hours to dry.